pkarsy/persist_mqtt/README.md

 Make sure the modules have different topic.
 Check/change this with the "topic" tasmota console command, or from the Web GUI

 ## You cannot share variables between tasmota modules
 The module does not implement any locking mechanism, neither saves the data in real time.
-So any attempt to use it for sharing variables will be lead to data loss.
+So any attempt to use it for sharing variables will lead to data loss.